reuvengil/Media-Player/readme.md

 exitFullscreen: () =>  $('<svg ... </svg>'),
 }
 ```
-In addition you can set the speed text style by set the following options:
+In addition you can customise the speed options for playing the video.
 ```javascript
 const  speedLevels = {
 before:  'x',